alexey-naydenov/configen/README.md

 # configen

-Conde generator for configuration handling.
+Code generator for configuration handling.

+Map JSON tree onto C++ object hierarchy.

-### Features:
+### Features/Restrictions:

 - takes schema and produce class (C++) representing it;
 - the class can be initialized from JSON string that satisfy the